An energy-consistent depth-averaged Euler system: derivation and properties: Analytical solutions

-\begin{remark} The propositions~\ref{prop:thacker_euler2d} and~\ref{prop:thacker_svnh} produce a very important consequence.
-Taking into account the source term $s$, we have exhibited an analytical solution for the 2d Euler system~\eqref{eq:eul_2d1}-\eqref{eq:energy_eq_euler} with free surface which is also an analytical solution for the non-hydrostatic model~\eqref{eq:euler_11}-\eqref{eq:euler_55} we propose.
+The propositions~\ref{prop:thacker_euler2d} and~\ref{prop:thacker_svnh} produce a very important consequence.
+Taking into account the source term $s$, we have exhibited an analytical solution for the 2d Euler system~\eqref{eq:euler}-\eqref{eq:energy_eq_euler} with free surface which is also an analytical solution for the non-hydrostatic model~\eqref{eq:model_proppos}-\eqref{eq:euler_55} we propose.
 This a strong argument proving our model is a good approximation of the Euler system for shallow water flows.
-Notice that the analytical solution does not satisfy the Green-Naghdi model. \end{remark}
+And this is reinforced by the following proposition.